simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-12-26
+<br />**Date image released:**  2023-12-27
 <br />**This image is owned by:**
-David Payne
+Stefano Pellegrini

-<br />**Title of the image:**  IC 443: The Jellyfish Nebula
+<br />**Title of the image:**  Rainbow Aurora over Icelandic Waterfall
-<br />**Description for the image:**  Why is this jellyfish swimming in a sea of stars?
-Drifting near bright star Eta Geminorum, seen at the right, the Jellyfish Nebula extends its tentacles from the bright arcing ridge of emission left of center.
-In fact, the cosmic jellyfish is part of bubble-shaped supernova remnant IC 443, the expanding debris cloud from a massive star that exploded.
-Light from the explosion first reached planet Earth over 30,000 years ago.
-Like its cousin in astronomical waters, the Crab Nebula supernova remnant IC 443 is known to harbor a neutron star -- the remnant of the collapsed stellar core.
-The Jellyfish Nebula is about 5,000 light-years away.
-At that distance, the featured image would span about 140 light-years across.
+<br />**Description for the image:**  Yes, but can your aurora do this?
+First, yes, auroras can look like rainbows even though they are completely different phenomena.
+Auroras are caused by Sun-created particles being channeled into Earth's atmosphere by Earth's magnetic field, and create colors by exciting atoms at different heights.
+Conversely, rainbows are created by sunlight backscattering off falling raindrops, and different colors are refracted by slightly different angles.
+Unfortunately, auroras can’t create waterfalls, but if you plan well and are lucky enough, you can photograph them together.
+The featured picture is composed of several images taken on the same night last month near the Skógafoss waterfall in Iceland.
+The planning centered on capturing the central band of our Milky Way galaxy over the picturesque cascade.
+By luck, a spectacular aurora soon appeared just below the curving arch of the Milky Way.
+Far in the background, the Pleiades star cluster and the Andromeda galaxy can be found.
 Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/Jellyfish_Payne_7846.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2312/ArchFalls_Pellegrini_2000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).